I Tried A 'Body Doubling' App To Help With Focus – It’s Weird But It Works

 I’ve always been this way.
 As a child, annoyingly so, I would finish my schoolwork far too quickly, spend the rest of the class talking and disrupt other kids in school, so much so, that my teacher designated me to a desk alone, facing the wall.
 Yet taking me away from people didn’t help my concentration, it only dimmed my light, even if annoyingly bright, to the extent teachers soon realised that this extroverted, happy kid needed people to thrive.

-I don’t know if I have ADHD yet — I have been placed on a lengthy NHS waiting list — although it’s likely.
+I don’t know if I have ADHD yet — I have been placed on a lengthy waiting list — although it’s likely.
 I’m one of an increasing number of women who are either seeking or have recently received an ADHD diagnosis in adulthood.
-As Refinery29 reported earlier this year, “Hundreds of thousands more women are being assessed for ADHD than ever before, especially Black women.
-According to data from 2014, 19.3% of Black British women had been recently diagnosed with ADHD, compared to 9.4% of white British women.”
+As Refinery29 reported earlier this year, “Hundreds of thousands more women are being assessed for ADHD than ever before, especially Black women.”
 As one of those Black women, I have been seeking both community and accountability for times when I struggle with the probability of an ADHD diagnosis.

 Advertisement